reasonabout/reasonabout.github.io/_posts/2016-01-27-ek-welcome-to-reason-about.md

 author: Elana Kopelevich
 categories: meta
 ---
 Welcome to Reason About.
-This is a blog that brings fresh insights and information from twentyish new web developers together in one space.
-Specifically, we are a group of soon-to-graduate full stack bootcamp students.
-More specifically, we are Galvanize students.
+This is a blog that brings fresh insights and information from about 30 new continually learning web developers together in one space.
+Specifically, we are a group of soon-to-graduate full stack bootcamp students and instructors.
+More specifically, we are Galvanizers.

 ### What is Galvanize?